How many retargeting ads do you encounter in a day? What about semi-personalized emails in your inbox? Probably too many to count.

 Let’s face it: if you’re going after high-value accounts, low-effort marketing campaigns just won’t cut it.
 They may help you generate a small amount of awareness (and may even help you get your foot in the door), but they won’t “hook the big fish”, if you will.

-The below targeting campaigns are examples of account-based marketing at its finest.
+The below targeting campaigns are examples of an account based marketing strategy at its finest.
 There is an art (and science) behind developing effective ABM campaigns –– and nailing it will make or break the success of your program.

 Learning from Effective Account-Based Marketing Examples